mostafaaminflakes/EAV-Model-API-Feed/README.md

 ## Overview

-Import third party API products with variations into database using EAV models with no repetitions.
+Fetch and import third party API products and variations with no repetitions into database and implementing Entity-Attribute-Value (EAV) model.

 ## System Requirements